dieselfox1/fincommerce/docs/code-snippets/README.md

 ## How to Install the Code Snippets Plugin

-1. Log in to your WordPress admin dashboard.
+1. Log in to your finpress admin dashboard.
 2. Navigate to **Plugins > Add New**.
 3. Search for **"Code Snippets"** in the search bar.
 4. Click **Install Now** on the "Code Snippets" plugin by **Code Snippets Pro**.